Forest School training - Levels 1, 2 and 3

 2. Forest School programmes and the woodland environment

 5. Practical skills for a Forest School programme

 Students will need to carry out background reading and research and complete a Forest School workbook which includes all aspects of the study programme.
-The course also includes a Forest School project of at least six weeks which you will plan, deliver, and evaluate providing evidence of observation, reflection and assessment.
 Students also need to complete a two day outdoor (Paediatric) First Aid course which is usually part of the course.

 To be considered for Forest School Leadership Training you will first need:

 to hold a Level 2 certificate in child care or youth work (or to have at least two years experience of working with children and a letter of recommendation from a teacher, playleader or nursery manager), or Qualified Teacher Status or Early Years Professional Status.

 A list of our current Level 3 courses is here